By Vlad Cuc, specialist in company formation matters Companies registered in Singapore

 - their residential addresses, as well as details regarding the parent company.

 First, the name of the offshore company must be approved by the Companies Registrar.
 If it’s available, it will be reserved until all the registration procedures are finished.

 Some activities require using a license which must be issued by relevant authorities.
-After these licenses and permits have been obtained, the company may start its business.
+After these licenses and permits have been obtained, the company may start its business

-First of all, the registration procedure is very easy and the process is made online so the bureaucracy is almost inexistent.
+First of all, the registration procedure is very easy, and the process is made online, so the bureaucracy is almost inexistent.

 and sometimes their absence related to the company’s activities.
 For example, the capital gains are not taxable

 If a company is formed by less than 20 shareholders (from which one is keeping 10% of the shares), in the first three years the company is subject to a 0% tax rate on the first 100000 Singapore dollars taxable incomes.
 The profits up to 300000 Singapore dollars are taxed with a corporate income tax of 8.5% and a flat 17% for above 300000 Singapore dollars.